 How Do You Create a Value Stream Map with Kanban?

 Kanban is widely recognized as one of the most trusted value stream mapping tools, so it makes sense to show how you use it to create a VSM.
-Once you get your Kanban boards and the Kanban cards for the team’s assignments, you’re ready to follow these steps.
+You’re ready to follow these steps once you get your Kanban boards and the Kanban cards for the team’s assignments.

 Keep lead time and cycle time as close to one another as you can.
 That way, even if your team processes work remarkably well but you’re faced with a backlog that will cause customers to experience delivery delays, the impact will be less severe.